RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

 Add the Boolean constants #t, and #f to the interpreted language, along with quoted data, such as lists and vectors.
 Also add string literals such as "abcd".
 You do not need to add any string-manipulation procedures yet, but it will be nice to at least be able to use strings for output messages.
 Add vector literals (as with strings, Scheme will do the "real" parsing; your parse-exp simply needs to call vector? to see if an expression is a vector).

 Add if expressions to the interpreted language.
 Most of the code is in the textbook, but you will have to adapt it to recognize and use Boolean and other literal values–– in addition to the numeric values.
 In the book's interpreted language, the authors represent true and false by numbers.
 In Scheme (and thus in your interpreter), any non-false value should be treated as true.
 The number 0 is a true value in Scheme (and in your interpreted language), but 0 is the false value in the textbook's language).

-	Note: Recall that if has two forms, with and without an "else" expression.
+Note: Classic (i.e. not Racket) if has two forms, with and without an "else" expression.
 Your interpreter must eventually support both, but for this assignment only the "with" version (i.e., “two-armed” if) is required for this assignment.

 Add several primitive procedures including  +, -, *, /, add1, sub1, zero?,  not, = and < (and the other numeric comparison operators), and also cons, car, cdr, list, null?, assq, eq?, equal?, atom?, length,  list->vector, list?, pair?,  procedure?, vector->list, vector, make-vector, vector-ref, vector?, number?, symbol?, vector-set!,  display , newline to your interpreter.
 Add the c**r and c***r procedures (where each "*" stands for an "a" or "d").
 	Note: You may use built-in Scheme procedures in your implementation of most of the primitive procedures, as I do in the starting code that is provided for you.
 At least one of the above procedures has a much simpler implementation, and at least one cannot be implemented by using the corresponding Scheme procedure.
 You may want to enhance the prim-proc mechanism from the provided code so that a prim-proc knows how many arguments it is allowed to take, and it reports an error if the interpreted code attempts to apply it with an incorrect number of arguments.
 Otherwise, this incorrect code will default to a Scheme error message such as "Exception in cadr", which will make no sense to the author of the interpreted code.
 However, the official test cases should only test code that has no errors.